averni/oe_autobackups/README.md

 ### Configuration

-Configuration defines the shared parameters for each backup job.
+Defines the shared parameters for each backup job.
 Mandatories:
 - Main Backup Folder:
     A valid path on the server used to store backups files